vestrel00/contacts-android/README.md

 ```

 > For more info, read about [API Entities](/docs/entities/about-api-entities.md).

-## Setup

-There is no setup required.
-It's up to you how you want to create and retain instances of the
-`contacts.core.Contacts(context)` API.
-For more info, read [Contacts API Setup](/docs/setup/setup-contacts-api.md).

-It is also useful to read about [API Entities](/docs/entities/about-api-entities.md).

 ## More than enough APIs that will allow you to build your own contacts app!